 Sigma - the Bulletin of European statistics, addressing those who are interested in European statistics, was published by Eurostat until 2010.
 Each issue dealt with a specific statistical theme.
-The publication of Sigma has been discontinued until further notice.

 Sigma 1/2010 - Sustainable agriculture and fisheries focuses on sustainable agriculture and fisheries statistics.
 Inside, readers will find examples of work done in the area by Eurostat and other European Union Directorates-General.
 We describe how international bodies, such as the International Council for the Exploration of the Sea, help to provide policymakers with information and analysis.
 We present EU Member States with a high profile in the field of sustainable agriculture and fisheries, and shed light on agricultural conservation in the United States.
 The issue closes with a feature on Canada's central statistical agency Statistics Canada and a report on the 150th anniversary of official statistics in Romania.

 Sigma 2/2009 - Modern tools for business cycle analysis reports from the conference, Modern tools for business cycle analysis, which was held in Luxembourg at the end of 2008.
 Articles highlight some of the topics discussed at the conference, the main needs of official statistics for business cycle analysis and the challenges which face statisticians in today’s turbulent economy.
 Sigma also reports on the National Statistics Office of Malta as well as the Turkish Statistical Institute.